mdolab/pygeo/paper/paper.md

 ![Example of a VSP aircraft model used through VSP's pyGeo interface [@Yildirim2022a]. \label{fig:vsp_example}](vsp_example.png)

 ### Class Shape Transformation
-The class shape transformation (CST) methodology [@Kulfan2008] is a popular airfoil parameterization.
+The class shape transformation (CST) [@Kulfan2008] is a popular airfoil parameterization.
 It generates a shape using Bernstein polynomials to scale a class function, which is most often a base airfoil shape. pyGeo contains an implementation of this airfoil parameterization that supports design variables for the Bernstein polynomial weightings, the class function parameters, and the airfoil chord length. pyGeo's CST implementation can only be used for 2D problems, such as airfoil optimization (\autoref{fig:cst_example}).